 There are many architectural treasures in Singapore that define and exhibit her history, goals and maybe projects her people’s’ aspirations.
 Apart from the over publicised iconic places that tourists would often flock to (like Marina Bay Sands, Gardens by the Bay, Art Science Museum and more buildings of alike), there are iconic architectural designs that even architects and designers themselves feel affectionately attached to.

 If you are one who seeks to walk the unbeaten path while you are in Singapore and would love to take a look at the beautiful architecture here, read on for a list of buildings that may just be the trail to spend your time in or be your photography spots – and we don’t just mean the soaring skyscrapers of the CBD.

 In the 70s, Singapore was experimenting with European urban planning solutions for higher density living.
 It was an amazing time for architects and builders to explore building possibilities and Golden Mile is one of the first of it.
 Golden Mile Complex was designed as a small fragment (rather like a typical block to be multiplied) to form a linear block that mimics and traces the coastline.
 Its staggering form, in the vertical plane, is to improve ventilation and provide protective shade for the interior spaces.
 But the multiplication and extensions never did get realised.

-Designed by Design Partnership and completed in 1973, its brutalist design makes this building a popular place amongst edgy dwellers in Singapore to desire place there while these homeowners give their interiors a modern facelift.
+Designed by Design Partnership and completed in 1973, its brutalist design makes this building a popular place amongst edgy dwellers in this lioncity to desire place there while these homeowners give their interiors a modern facelift.
 Today, Golden Mile has transformed and is known as Singapore’s “Little Thailand”, the home to a treasure trove of Thai eateries, pubs and some occult stores while also being the primary drop off for buses travelling between Singapore and Malaysia.

 Golden Mile Complex, 5001 Beach Road, Singapore 199588